Citizen Genêt Affair Summary

 - Eventually, Genêt’s staunchest defender in Washington’s cabinet, Secretary of State Thomas Jefferson, was forced to disassociate himself.

 - Washington and his cabinet unanimously agreed to request that France recall Genêt, in August 1793.

 - By the time the request for Genêt’s recall reached France, the Jacobins had assumed power, and the Reign of Terror had started.

-- Believing that Genêt’s actions had hurt France’s position with the U.S. government, the Jacobins not only recalled Genêt, but they also issued a warrant for his arrest.
+- Believing that Genêt’s actions had hurt France’s position with the U.S. government, the Jacobins not only recalled Genêt but also issued a warrant for his arrest.

 - Knowing that Genêt’s return to France would almost certainly mean he would be put to death, Washington allowed him to remain in the U.S.

 - Genêt spent the rest of his life as a farmer in New York state, where he died in 1834.

 Overview of George Washington’s Neutrality

 This video from Tom Richey discusses George Washington’s foreign policy, including his Neutrality Proclamation, the Citizen Genet Affair, the Jay Treaty, and Pinckney’s Treaty.
 It also covers the conflict between Thomas Jefferson and Alexander Hamilton concerning the French Revolution.
 This lecture was designed chiefly for AP US History (APUSH) students but is good for anyone with an interest in foreign policy, diplomacy, or early US History.